DevFullStack-Franklyn-R-Silva/DevFullStack-Franklyn-R-Silva/README.md

 ## <img align="center" src="https://raw.githubusercontent.com/hadesfranklyn/hadesfranklyn/master/manopla.gif" width="35px" height="35"/>About me

 ```
-I am a Computer Science student at UFAL - Federal University of Alagoas, Campus Arapiraca, and I believe that the search
-Constant pursuit of knowledge and improvement must be an integral part of our lives in order to become professionals and,
-above all, better individuals.
+I am a graduate in Computer Science from UFAL - Federal University of Alagoas, Campus Arapiraca, and I believe that the constant pursuit of knowledge and improvement must be an integral part of our lives to become professionals and, above all, better individuals.

-I feel great pleasure in working as a team, as I believe that each person brings their own experiences and skills,
-thus contributing to a more harmonious and successful work.
-I am convinced that technology, when well applied,
-can and will change the world for the better.
+I take great pleasure in working as a team, as I believe that each person brings their own experiences and skills, thereby contributing to a more harmonious and successful work.
+I am convinced that technology, when well applied, can and will change the world for the better.

-I am a learning enthusiast and am always looking for new challenges. #neverstopplaying
+I remain an enthusiast of learning, always seeking new challenges. #neverstopplaying
 ```

 ##